QuintuplicateConfederation/Compendium-1/compendium.rst

 If a news organization asked to interview you, would you do it?
   I'd rather stay anonymous.

+  **Note: In the summer of 2018 a Canadian radio station asked to interview Tsuki for a program about Systemspace but he refused to let it broadcast his voice.
+It went ahead anyway without Tsuki saying anything.**

 Are there any other people like Tsuki on Earth, i.e. any others that can communicate with other Systems?
   It's very well possible that there's someone else, but I am the only official one.